mattriemer/MER/data/README.md

 This is the directory where data should be stored in order to use main.py for executing continual learning models.
-If you have not already, populate this folder using the get_data.py in the root directory.
+If you have not already, populate this folder using the get_data.py file in the root directory.